cluffa/cluffa.github.io/index.md

  5         0       3                      Allen, Mr. William Henry    male  35.0      0      0         373450   8.0500   NaN        S
 ```

  The main goal was to try to predict survivors based on what we know about each passenger.
-I mainly used scikit-learn pipelines to make a clear transformation pipeline for the data.
+I used scikit-learn pipelines to make a clear transformation pipeline for the data.
 This includes encoding, multivariate imputing, as well as training.
 I used a gradient boosting classifier model where hyperparameters were optimized by grid search and cross-validation.

 This notebook was used to submit scores to Kaggle's "Titanic: Machine Learning From Disaster" competition.
 With feature engineering like multivariate imputing and matching families, I achieved an accuracy score of 0.801 when submitting.
 This put me in the top 5% of the leader board.